 The Project Cost Estimating Document was utilized to determine estimated costs for CSO control alternatives.
 The tool served to generate consistent conceptual/planning level costs for technology solutions being analyzed for each respective scenario.
 The costing platform (data workbook) utilized by the tool to generate these planning level costs was built from a database of costing and construction data compiled from a variety of sources associated with similar construction projects.
-The tool also institutes planning level contingencies for the uncertainties encountered with each respective project.
-The planning level costs generated by the tool may vary +50 percent to -30 percent from a detailed cost for a specific project.
+The tool also institutes planning level costs generated by the tool may vary +50 percent to -30 percent from a detailed cost for a specific project.
 As such, the main focus of the tool is to compare (not develop) planning level estimates for the projects being evaluated while taking into account each site's individual constraints.